 Note: Rally will use this proxy server only for downloading benchmark-related data.
 It will not use this proxy for the actual benchmark.

-3.4 Running Races
+Running Races

 A "race" in Rally is the execution of a benchmarking experiment.
-You can use different benchmarks (which we call "tracks") for your experiments.
+You can use different data sets (which we call tracks) for your benchmarks.